BleuBleu/FamiStudio/Docs/docs/cleanup.md

 Here are the operations that can be performed on the project:

-* **Merge identical instruments** : Instruments that have the same settings and envelopes will be combined into ones and every notes using the intruments to be deleted will use the new one.
+* **Merge identical instruments** : Instruments that have the same settings and envelopes will be combined into one and every notes using the instruments to be deleted will use the new one.

 * **Delete unused instruments** : Instruments without a single note played will be deleted.